 A more sensitive screening test for dementia

-If you suspect your older adult could be showing signs of dementia and not just having some “senior moments,” the first step is to visit their primary doctor for a full check-up.
+If you suspect that your older adult could be showing signs of cognitive impairment and not just having moments of normal forgetfulness, the first step is to visit their primary doctor for a full check-up.

 How the Montreal Cognitive Assessment (MoCA) works

-The Montreal Cognitive Assessment (MoCA) is a one page, 30 point test that takes about 10 minutes and doesn’t require the doctor to have any special training.
+The Montreal Cognitive Assessment (MoCA) is a one page, 30 point test that takes about 10 minutes.

 The MoCA usually tests these cognitive areas:

 - Ability to process and understand visual information about where objects are

 - Executive functions – ability to manage cognitive processes